freepeople/fem/readme.md

 2. **Child Class Names**: use two dashes to identify children of parent element, ie, *.search-form--input*

+3. **Modifiers**: .search-form-small modify it with a hyphen after parent class name or child, ie,  *.search-form--input-small*

-3. **Modifiers:** use train case for modifiers; the first word should be a verb, ie, *.search-form--input.is-clicked*
+4. **States**: use train case for states; the first word should be a verb, ie, *.search-form--input.is-clicked*

 ### SASS
     // parent element